 Colon Cancer Specialist Questions and Answers

 If you are looking for Colon Cancer specialist, then please come to Vanguard Gastroenterology.
 Our medical professionals are ready to provide you with the top services!
 For more information, please call us or book an appointment online.
-We serve patients from New York NY, Queens NY, Brooklyn NY, The Bronx NY, East Elmhurst NY, Ridgewood NY, Valley Stream NY, and Staten Island NY.

 The colon is the final part of the digestive tract, also known as the large intestine.
 Polyps form in the colon and can turn cancerous.
 Colon cancer is the third most prevalent cancer in U.S. men and women.